Nebraska Omaha looks to end streak vs Kansas City

-STREAK STATS: Nebraska Omaha has lost its last eight road games, scoring 65.3 points, while allowing 83.4 per game.
+COLD SPELL: Nebraska Omaha has lost its last nine road games, scoring 63.8 points, while allowing 81 per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25